-- Analyze your Facebook page.
-Do a detailed audit to sanitize it. - Upgrade your privacy security settings to hide yourself from prying eyes. - Delete any party photos, etc. - Delete anything a conservative senior partner could possibly find offensive. - If you wouldn't proudly show it to your grandmother, delete it. - Keep it casual and sensible.
-This is a less-formal medium than LinkedIn. - Consider creating a new public Facebook page as a platform to support the professional brand you're creating. - Add occasional updates and photos of your specialty events, speeches, meetings, etc. - You can post similar content here that you would post on LinkedIn. - ☐ Consider creating a new public Facebook page as a platform to support the professional brand you're creating. - Add occasional updates and photos of your specialty events, speeches, meetings, etc. - You can post similar content here that you would post on LinkedIn. - Connect with your friends, especially those from law school.

-- Consider connecting with clients, prospects, and referral sources with whom you have a personal relationship. - o Join your law school class's Facebook group. - Check it at least weekly in normal circumstances, more frequently when working from home.
+- ☐ If you don't have a Facebook page already, create one. - Update your security settings. - Delete anything a conservative client could possibly find offensive. - If you wouldn't proudly show it to your mother, delete it. - Keep it casual and sensible.
+This is a less-formal medium than LinkedIn. - ☐ Consider creating a new public Facebook page as a platform to support the professional brand you're creating. - Add occasional updates and photos of your specialty events, speeches, meetings, etc. - You can post similar content here that you would post on LinkedIn. - Connect with your friends, especially those from law school. - Consider connecting with clients, prospects, and referral sources with whom you have a personal relationship. - o Join your law school class's Facebook group. - Check it at least weekly in normal circumstances, more frequently when working from home.